Mobile Application Security Engineer

-Ukraineă»Full timeă»Flexible remote // Bring novel security to mobile applications.
+Kyiv, Ukraineă»Lviv, Ukraineă»Full timeă»Flexible Remote // Bring novel security to mobile applications.

-Cossack Labs is looking for a Mobile apps security engineer to join our Security team and work with us on building and breaking software.
-If you are interested in designing and building security controls, working hand-in-hand with software developers, performing security assessments, this may be the position for you!
+Cossack Labs is looking for a Mobile application security engineer to join our Security team and work with us on building and breaking software.
+If you are interested in designing and building security controls, working hand-in-hand with software developers, performing security assessments, this may be the position for you.

-We work in the B2B space, with customers such as power grid operators, payment processors, legal companies, million-user customer applications.
+We work in the B2B space, with customers such as IIoT, AI / ML based systems, mission critical systems, robotics, navigation, power grid operators, payment processors, financial apps, legal companies, million-user customer applications.
 We cater to young ambitious startups and well-established enterprises, who use our software and solutions as core part of their security arsenal.
 Our customers are smart, but extremely demanding.

 Sounds interesting?